 Your baby doesn’t know it’s time to nap.

-Your baby can’t really consult her watch, after all ;).
-And really, just like you need to know that it’s time to sleep in order to settle into bed and begin getting drowsy, your baby does, too.
+Your baby can’t really consult her watch, after all!
+Just like you need to know that it’s time to sleep in order to settle into bed and begin getting drowsy, so does your baby.
 So how can you signal to your baby that it’s time to settle down and nap?
 By creating and then consistently doing a pre-nap routine!
-Similar to a bedtime routine, a nap time routine signals to your baby that nap time is approaching.
+Similar to a bedtime routine, a nap time routine signals to your baby that sleep time is approaching.
 A nap routine should be shorter than a bedtime routine.
 And, it should be soothing and calming enough to wind down even the most spirited baby.
-Just be sure that whatever you do for your nap time routine, you do it consistently at every nap – that’s how it will become routine for your baby, and consequently, that’s how it will begin to help your baby settle down and nap when she is supposed to.
+Just be sure that whatever you do for your nap routine, you do it consistently at every nap – that’s how it will become routine for your baby, and consequently, that’s how it will begin to help your baby settle down and nap when she is supposed to.

 -